July 22 – Three Days in Sunny Zeeland

 Some friends will disagree with me, but motorcycles make you too vulnerable.
 Just to think about how far she flew and tumbled from where her bike is laying, makes me have the shivers.

-It was one of those easy “feels like I have known you forever” kind of conversation with Ron.
+It was one of those easy “feels like I have known you forever” kind of conversations with Ron, which was his name.
 He also had the bottled beer by Texel Brewery that I could purchase since I forgot to stop on the island.
 It is fantastic by the way.

-As we talked, Ron was explaining that not only was his place a bar, it was also a cafe, banquet hall, pool room, darts tournament location, voting poll, driver testing, blood and urine lab work drop off point and probably more than I can remember right now.
+As we talked, Ron was explaining that not only was his place a bar, it was also a cafe, banquet hall, pool room, darts tournament location, voting poll place, driver testing location, blood and urine lab work drop off point and probably more than I can remember right now.
 He may have been Mayor and just did not want to tell us.
 LOL

-After we made it to Breukelen and checked into our hotel room, we called our friends Jay and Monique who live outside of Amsterdam in a delightful little village.
+After we made it to Breukelen and checked into our hotel room, we called our St.Maarten friends Jay and Monique who now live outside of Amsterdam in a delightful little village.

 Canals running all over, huge greenhouses selling the loveliest of flowers and cute homes dotting the landscape.

-We enjoyed some wine and finger foods and when Han told them that I would love to hug a calf, they asked if we wanted to go visit the farm behind their house.
+We enjoyed some wine and finger foods and when Han told them that I would love to hug a calf, they suggested we go visit the farm behind their house.

 First I had to borrow some sensible shoes from Monique because I had sandals on.